Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

       - Minimum ADA
       - 1 Reference NFT Asset

-- *Outputs*
+==== Outputs
+\
   + *Merchant Wallet UTxO*

     - Address: Merchant wallet address

     - Value:
       - Minimum ADA (remaining after burning the NFT)
 \

   === Spend :: UpdateMetaData
 \

-This transaction updates the metadata attached to the UTxO at the script address.
-It consumes the Merchant NFT and the Reference NFT and sends the updated tokens to the user wallet and spending endpoint respectively.
+This transaction updates the metadata attached to the UTxO at the script address, in accordance with CIP-68 standards.
+It consumes both the Merchant NFT and the Reference NFT, then sends the updated Merchant NFT to the user's wallet and the updated Reference NFT to the spending endpoint.

+\
 #figure(
   image("./images/update-metadata-image.png", width: 100%),
-  caption: [Update MetaData UTxO diagram],
+  caption: [Update Merchant MetaData UTxO diagram],
 )
 \

-- *Inputs*
+==== Inputs
+\
   + *Merchant Wallet UTxO*

     - Address: Merchant’s wallet address

     - Value:

       - Minimum ADA
       - Merchant NFT Asset